-District Championships.
-The district championships will be double-elimination with the winner qualifying for the state championship.
-If due to weather the championship format is changed to single-elimination, all schools will be notified.
+If, due to weather, the championship (Class A) or sub-district/district final (Classes B & C) format is changed to single elimination, all schools will be notified.
 The championship director and the Executive Director of the NSAA will make the decision.
-If a single-elimination tournament is played, the wild-card point system will be computed for the number of games played.
-For example, if District 1 has to play single-elimination and other districts play double-elimination, no adjustment will be made in computing wild-card points.
+If a single elimination tournament is played, the wildcard point system will be computed for the number of games played.
+For example, if District 1 has to play single-elimination and other districts play double-elimination, no adjustment will be made in computing wildcard points.